georgerichardson/opendataday_seattle_2017/README.md

 # Open Data Day Seattle 2017
-A data visualization bonanza.
+A citizen powered open data visualization bonanza.
 In one afternoon.

 ## Data